FAAM-146/spif/docs/source/spif-doc.rst

   :Conventions: A space or comma delineated list of conventions given in a single string.
 Must include "SPIF-m.n" where m.n is the version number.

-There are many recommended global attributes, users may refer to the `ACDD <https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3>`_ which lists many commonly used attributes.
+There are many recommended global attributes, users may refer to the `ACDD <https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3>`_ which lists some commonly used attributes.

 Imager group